survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

-Note that any shared presets and plugins are available to all targets still. `env` allows you to specialize your Babel configuration further.
+Any shared presets and plugins are available to all targets still. `env` allows you to specialize your Babel configuration further.

 It's possible to pass the webpack environment to Babel with a tweak like this: